we provide comfortable tooth extractions to protect oral health

 types of extractions

 For teeth that are erupted or only partially impacted, the dentist can perform a simple extraction.
-Before removing your tooth, you be will given a local anesthetic that will numb the tooth and surrounding tissue.
+Before removal of your tooth, you will receive a local anesthetic numbs the tooth and surrounding tissue.
 The dentist will then use special dental instruments to loosen the tooth and lift it from the socket, being careful to remove the tooth in one piece.

-Teeth that are fully impacted will require a lengthier and more complex procedure.
-Once anesthesia is administered, the dentist will make an incision in the gum line and remove any tissue to gain access to the tooth.
-Using the same dental instruments as in a simple extraction, the tooth will be loosened from the socked and gently lifted.
-Complex extractions typically require sutures.
-While some sutures are dissolvable, others may need to be removed at a late date.
-Your dentist will inform you of the type administered.
+Fully impacted teeth require a lengthier and more complex procedure.
+After administration of anesthesia, the dentist will make an incision in the gum line.
+He will then remove any tissue to gain access to the tooth.
+Using the same dental instruments as in a simple extraction, the dentist will loosen the tooth from the socket and gently lift it out.

 - Alcoholic beverages